ripsawridge/site/site/contents/_cma/2018/shorts.md

 After work I hiked up as the sun set.
 I stopped at a sub-summit and took a different and interesting way down marked by a steel cable.

-### Rettenstein hike

-_October, 2018_

-Barbara and I climbed the Retteinstein with Mara!
-It was beautiful.
-Many nice pictures on Flickr.
-I should turn this into a full page.

 ### Kranzhorn hike